Here’s how the world’s logistics and supply chain organizations are showing their commitment to safe logistics —both onsite and on the road.

 Whether they’re delivering products via the world’s oceans, driving them from town to town, or storing them in a warehouse for last-mile deliveries, today’s logistics and transportation companies are focusing on their commitment to safe logistics and the factors behind their supply chain operations.

-“A lot of organizations are tightening their operations to improve safety, both for workers and for the environment that they’re operating in,” says Glenn Riggs, Odyssey Logistics & Technology (Odyssey) SVP of Corporate Operations and Strategy.
+“A lot of organizations are tightening their operations to improve safety, both for workers and for the environment that they’re operating in,” says Glenn Riggs, Odyssey Logistics & Technology (Odyssey) SVP of Corporate Strategy & Business Development.
 “We’re seeing some overall positive impacts of these developments.”

 Through its Goal Zero initiative, for example, Shell is focusing on the three potentially hazardous areas that present the highest risks for the producer’s activities: personal, process, and transport safety.
 “Our Goal Zero ambition is to achieve no harm and no leaks across all of our operations,” the company states on its website.
 “Everyone working for Shell strives to achieve this goal each day.”

 As part of that mission, Shell wants to “improve safety performance throughout the energy industry and work in partnership with industry trade associations and professional bodies to share its safety experience, standards, and knowledge with other operators and contractors.”
 Those outside organizations include the International Association of Oil and Gas Producers (IOGP), the American Petroleum Institute (API), and the Society of Petroleum Engineers (SPE).

 “Goal Zero is the vision statement and foundation of Shell’s HSSE programs,” Shell’s Jerry Crooks told Maritime Logistics Professional.
 “It provides a clear statement about the culture we aim to build and a simple phrase that provides a common language for use with our partners in safety.”